Prime International College Workplace Anti-violence, Harassment and Sexual Harassment Policy

 The respondent is invited to reply in writing to the complainant’s allegations, and the reply will be made known to the complainant before the investigation proceeds further.

-The company will protect from unnecessary disclosure the details of the incident being investigated and the identities of the complainant and the respondent.
+The college will protect from unnecessary disclosure the details of the incident being investigated and the identities of the complainant and the respondent.

 During the investigation, the complainant and the respondent will be interviewed, as will any possible witnesses.
 Statements from all parties involved will be taken and documented, and a decision will be made.

-If necessary, the company may employ outside assistance or request the use of legal counsel.
+If necessary, the college may employ outside assistance or request the use of legal counsel.

-Employees will not be demoted, dismissed, disciplined, or denied a promotion, advancement, or employment opportunities because they rejected sexual advances of another employee or because they lodged a harassment complaint when they honestly believed they were being harassed.
+Students will not be suspended, dismissed, disciplined because they rejected sexual advances of another student or school employee or because they lodged a harassment complaint when they honestly believed they were being harassed.

 Upon completion of the investigation, Prime International College of Health Care and Technology will inform both the complainant and respondent in writing of the findings of the investigation and any corrective action that has been or will be taken as a result of the investigation.